tomcohen13/AI-Squid-Game/README.md

 ## 5. Submission

 Please submit the entire folder with all the files.
 The name of the folder must be the UNIs of all groups members, concatenated with underscores.
 For example, tc1234_gd5678.
-Additionally, you *MUST* submit a text file, named exactly as the folder (e.g., tc1234_gd5678.txt) describing each member's contribution to the project.
+Additionally, you *MUST* submit a text file, named exactly as the folder (e.g., `tc1234_gd5678.txt`) describing each member's contribution to the project.
 We may take that into account when computing individual grades in the case that one member contributed significantly more than the other(s)!

-**Note that we will only test the PlayerAI.py file so make sure all necessary functions are there!**
+Note that we will only test the `PlayerAI.py` file.

 ## 5. Q&A

 #### What are we allowed to use?**
-You are definitely allowed to import commont libraries (e.g., numpy, itertools, etc.) as well as use/modify functions provided as part of the source code (e.g., the probabilistic trap throw).
+You are definitely allowed to import commont libraries (e.g., numpy, itertools, etc.) as well as use/modify functions provided in the skeleton code (e.g., the probabilistic trap throw).
 HOWEVER, you will need to implement all the Search Algorithms and Heuristics yourselves!

 #### How should we divide the work?